leta199/Trading-Analytics/README.md

 This repository aims to:

-1) Provide key business insights into stock information and user profiles
+1) Provide key business insights into stock information and user profiles.
-2) Understand underlying database structure
+2) Understand underlying database structure.
-3) Analyse queries to gain deeper understanding of each line
+3) Analyse queries to gain deeper understanding of each line.

 ## HOW IT'S MADE
 Language used: SQL